 by Nathasha Orlando Kappler

-Nathasha is a German-Mexican undergraduate studying English Literature and Film at the University of West London.
-When she is not programming for Berlin Film Society and Deptford Cinema, she is busy gushing over cats and unhinged heroines.
+Nathasha is a freelance social media assistant and aspiring programmer.
+She has previously worked with BFI Future Film Festival, CinemaAttic, Berlin Film Society, and Deptford Cinema.
+She loves Fiona Apple, unhinged heroines, and new hollywood cinema.
 Her favourite films include: Bringing Up Baby, Possession, Between The Lines, and Madeline’s Madeline.
 You can follow her on Twitter and Letterboxd.